onecommons/unfurl/_sources/processing.rst.txt

 ``absolute path``: [/path]+ A path that is resolved following <jsonpointer> RFC

-If the value of the merge directive is empty, merge the result using algorithm described below.
-If the directive contains "include" and the value is a string, treat the value as a file path or a URL to a YAML or JSON file.
+If the directive contains "include", its value can be a map or a string.
+If it is a string, treat the value as a file path or a URL to a YAML or JSON file.
+If it is a map, it must have a ``file`` key whose value is file path or URL, and optionally a "repository" key.

+For other directives, if the value of the merge directive is empty, merge the result using algorithm described below.
 If the value is "raw", include the result without any further processing.

 The resolved value is merged into the directive's dictionary using the following rules\: